m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 and use them to make code generic to the concrete object type, but that's not relevant to the example)
 </small>

-Depending on how many object types there are and how much of a concern performance is, this may well be flexible enough to support an entire game.
+Depending on how many object types you have, how large your team is and how much of a concern performance is, this may well be flexible enough to support an entire game.
 Check out [this post by Mason Remaley][way-of-rhea] for a more detailed description of such a system, as implemented in the game Way of Rhea.
 This approach is dead simple and has some genuine advantages over other models (simplicity in itself is a big one!),